Article

 The Tournament to Defend the Throne

 Partway through your medieval banquet, the main event begins.
 The story starts with the powerful Queen Maria Isabella, who is searching for the strongest knight in the kingdom to become the Defender of the Realm.
-She has narrowed down the eligible contenders to just six knights, who then must prove themselves worthy through a series of competitions featuring everything from jousting to sword fighting.
-The big question is: Which knight will eventually claim the title?
+She has narrowed down the eligible contenders to six knights, who must prove themselves worthy through a series of competitions featuring everything from jousting to sword fighting.
+The big question is: Which knight will claim the title?

 The Post-Show Photos

 After the battle is won and the winner is named, the Medieval Times experience isn’t over yet.
 Make your way to the lobby to snap pictures with your favorite knights and noblemen of the evening.
-If you’re lucky, the Queen may even make an appearance!
+If you’re lucky, the queen may even make an appearance!